sharkinsspatial/knowsnow/README.md

 ````shell
 $ npm test
 ````
-To serve the application locally I use [serve](https://github.com/tj/serve) you can install it globally using
+To serve the application locally I use [serve](https://github.com/tj/serve).
+You can install it globally using
 ````shell
 $ npm install -g serve
 ````